d112358/rust-integration-template-imgconv/readme.md

 * From the command palette (<kbd>Ctrl+Shift+P</kbd>), select `Python: Create Environment...`
 * Select a `venv` environment, and name it `.venv`
 * Open the integrated terminal (<kbd>Ctrl+`</kbd>)
-* Activate the environment and install Maturing using the commands above
+* Activate the environment and install Maturin   using the commands above

 ### 2. Build crates and integration targets
 * **Terminal** > **Run Build Task...** (<kbd>Ctrl+Shift+B</kbd>)
 * Select the crate to build from the menu that appears
-* To install the PyO3 creates in the virtual environment, select one of the Maturin build options
+* To install the PyO3 crate in the virtual environment, select one of the Maturin build options

 ### 3. Test crates and integration targets
 * Select a target under **Run and Debug** (<kbd>Ctrl+Shift+D</kbd>)